|

 Please note: to view

-installed on your computer.
-The process is fairly easy and only takes a
+on your computer.
+The process is fairly easy and only takes a few

 software.